 Mini Donut 5K

-The 5K Honor Walk/Run will be held on Saturday, September 14 and begins at 10:00 am in Trempealeau.
+The 5K Honor Walk/Run begins each year at 10:00 am in Trempealeau.
 The start line is right outside of the Historic Trempealeau Hotel: 150 Main Street, Trempealeau, WI 54661.
 We have an aid station halfway through the route of the 5K, (at the turn-around point).
 The aid station is being sponsored by the Ryan Goede family and will provide water to all participants.
 To see a map of the 5K route, and for much more information, check out the race details page by clicking here.

 Our 5K events are now timed, which means that everyone who registers and participates will receive a race bib, a high quality technical event shirt, and a medal.
 We will also be giving out special prizes to the 1st place male and female finishers, not to mention a celebration of life party after the event with coffee, donuts, live music, a photo booth, and much more!